rajshritotla/1984-generative-graphics/README.md

 1. [Download](https://processing.org/download/) Processing.

-2. Install the above listed libraries.
+2. Install the OpenCV, Video, and ControlP5 libraries.

     To install library, in IDE go to:
-    Sketch -> Import Libarary -> Add Library
+    Sketch -> Import Libarary -> <Library Name> -> Install (on the lower right corner)
+* For Video, it is the Video library by the Processing Foundation
+* For OpenCV, it is the OpenCV Library by Greg Borenstein
+* For ControlP5 libraries, it is the ControlP5 libray by Andreas Schlegl <br/>

+To check if Library was correctly installed, go to Sketch -> Import Library.
+If the library was installed, in should be listed when Import Library was selected.

 If any supporting library for the application is missing, errors could be seen in the IDE console.
 In that case install those libraries as well.<br/>

 **WARNING**: For the access on the webcamera to work, you MUST allow camera access for Processing.
 * On Macs, go to security and privacy, then under the selection bar on the left panel, select camera.
 Check the box for Processing and the application should have access to the camera now.
     * if you have Catalina, there might be some problems with the Video library.
 A workaround it is listed below under ISSUES.
 * On Windows, go to Start, Settings, Privacy, and Camera, then check off the box for Processing to allow camera usage of the application.